Joro765/React-Project/README.md

 # React-Project
 Recipe Book Project

-To start the application first install the dependencies and then start the server with command "node server.js" executed in the server directory.
+To start the application first install the dependencies in "client" folder.
+Start the server with command "node server.js" executed in the server directory.
+And start the app with command "npm run dev" in client folder.

 RecipeBook is a a culinary recipe sharing site.
 Site visitors can browse numerous delicious recipes and upload their own recipes after they register.
 The Application consists of a home page, recipe catalogue page, details page, add/edit recipe page, register, login and profile pages.
+Responsive design.

 Home Page - welcoming banner and a section that holds 6 of the best recipes.
 User can click on any recipe to open a details page of the current recipe. -- accessible for guest and users.